Superalgos/Superalgos/README.md

 ![workspace](https://user-images.githubusercontent.com/13994516/63503989-de1a0680-c4d0-11e9-8c1a-36eb526fd7de.png)

-The workspace is a concept that refers to all the information available about:
+The workspace is a concept that refers to all the information available in the Designer, including:

-* Definitions, which may include API Keys.
+* Definitions, which are the top level of each hierarchy (you may have multiple definitions in your workspace).
-* Trading Systems, their Strategies, and their configurations.
+* Processes, trading systems, their strategies, and their configurations, which are child elements of definitions.
 * The position and status of all elements within the Designer, even those which are disconnected from the hierarchy.

+You may think of the workspace as your desktop.
+It is not part of the hierachical structure of information that describes your definitions.
+Instead, it contains definitions.

 Backing up your workspace is the best way to store trading systems, ready to be deployed.
 Your workspace is saved at the browser level every time you make a change, but still, you should back up your workspace once in a while so that you can go back to past versions.